cankish/CS725_Infomax/README.md

 [jenkspt/deepinfomax](https://github.com/jenkspt/deepinfomax/tree/master)

 # Steps for reproducting our results:
-1. train a dim or vae model by running trainer script or trainVAE script
+1. Train a dim or vae model by running trainer.py script or trainVAE.py script respectively
 2. Once the model/encoder is trained train a classifier that using representations from the model trained in step 1 as input
 3. Note the train and validation accuracy